Memo To 2020 Candidates Who Were Unsuccessful In The Primary ElectionPosted in Main

 I. REPORTING REQUIREMENTS

-If your committee has a surplus or deficit, you must continue to file reports on the candidate filing system until the surplus has been spent (see Part II) or the deficit has been cleared and a request to terminate has been approved by Commission staff (see Part IV).
-Please contact the Commission to obtain the applicable reporting schedule or visit our website at www.hawaii.gov/campaign after the November 6th General Election to obtain the applicable reporting schedule for reports due beyond the December 6, 2018 deadline.
+If your committee has a surplus or deficit, you must continue to file reports on the Candidate Filing System until the surplus has been spent (see Part II) or the deficit has been cleared and a request to terminate has been approved by Commission staff (see Part IV).
+Please contact the Commission to obtain the applicable reporting schedule or visit our website after the November 3rd General Election to obtain the applicable reporting schedule for reports due beyond the December 3, 2020 deadline.